KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-shields.md

 **Significance:**
 Despite all of the tested talents/abilities/passives stating a CRIT Hit as the condition for activation, it still worked even if the attack was blocked entirely or even immunized.
 However this does only apply to character abilities.
 The Favonius sword did not activate on scoring CRITical hits vs shields

-**Yanfei:** Getting A4 procs is highly useful especially vs elemental shields to apply more U Pyro, which makes quicker work of these shields.
-Abyss Lectors are the most important, but also double Pyro application and the charged attack being heavy can become useful for dealing with stone shields and proccing overload more often
+**Yanfei:** Getting A4 procs is highly useful especially vs Elemental shields to apply more U Pyro, which makes quicker work of these shields.
+Abyss Lectors are the most important, but also double Pyro application and the charged attack being heavy can become useful for dealing with stone shields and proccing Overload more often

 **Xinyan:** Can maybe make a difference in destroying stone shields a little bit faster, but this is imo not a significant find

 **Klee:** Free Energy even if enemies block ore negate damage is always a good thing

 **Tartaglia:** Applying riptide through shields is highly usefull.
-Aids in destroying elemental shields faster and applying Electro-Charged AoE with riptide helps with poise damaging multiple shield enemies at once
+Aids in destroying Elemental shields faster and applying Electro-Charged AoE with riptide helps with poise damaging multiple shield enemies at once

 **Rosaria:** Not very significant imo , similar to Xinyan